We’re overhauling Dgraph’s docs to make them clearer and more approachable. If

 name

-predicate, as a result of the union.dev
+predicate, as a result of the union.Remove a rule from a group

 , the mutation should be: